| |

-and unused medications are a problem; they can pose
+Unwanted and unused prescription medications are a problem; they

-health risks as a result of accidental poisonings or
+can pose health risks as a result of accidental

-drug abuse.
-Also, taking the time to dispose of medications
+taking the time to dispose of medications through the

 designed to, nor are they capable of, removing all